cerebral/cerebral/docs/api/sequence.md

-# Signal
+# Sequence

-Signals are just sequences which are expressed as arrays:
+Sequences can be expressed with a simple array:

 ```js
 export const mySequence = []